 1 i) LCM Leaders may interview the person to understand or clarify if his/ her baptism was conducted in the name of the Trinity God.

 ii) The observance of the Holy Communion is an essential practice in LCM and only members and those who have been baptised in the Protestant denomination may partake in it.
 Those of the Roman Catholic faith (if baptised) can partake in the Holy Communion if they have turned from their Catholic roots to Protestant ones.
 Under certain circumstances, the church can also conduct another baptism ritual for those who were baptised in the Roman Catholic church.

 2 Examples of stumbling others: introduce brethren to teachings that are not in line with sound doctrine; borrow money from brethren with no intention of repayment; sell products to brethren; incite brethren to make investments; slander other brethren; being a constant nuisance to other brethren; resort to violence toward others in church, etc.

 3 LCM reserves the rights to reject request for counselling session, especially if the member refuses to accept the Church’s suggestions on certain or repeated matters;

 4 i) Subject to the availability of Church Leaders.

-iii) TBR reserves the right to turn down a request to conduct holy matrimony (e.g. one of the couple is not a baptised Christian, re-marriage after a recent divorce, adultery-related issues; same-sex marriage, etc).
+iii) LCM reserves the right to turn down a request to conduct holy matrimony (e.g. one of the couple is not a baptised Christian, re-marriage after a recent divorce, adultery-related issues; same-sex marriage, etc).

 iv) The church premise is open to members for holy matrimony, subject to its availability, at a nominal fee.